Outlook Email Report Template 7

 ADD(OERQ:BodyQue)

-If you omit FREE() function call, template will append those lines to
+If you omit FREE() function call, the template will append those lines to

 whatever you have already specified in the Body Note template prompt.

-Investigate example provided with this template for details.
+Investigate the example provided with this template for details.

-Another option - use any HTML file as email body.
+Another option is to use any HTML file as the email body.
 So you can ship some

 standard HTML files with your program or build them on-the-fly.

-email body you automatically override all settings above (se the picture)
+email body you automatically override all settings above (see the picture)

 So everything including background colour should be defined within